terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 Improving a skill by +1, costs the tens of the new Skill Score in XP, with a minimum of one.

 *To improve a skill from 39 to 40, 4 XP must be expended.*

+**Required Training**

+The GM may rule on requirements that must be met, to be able to spend XP for improvement.

 ## Appendix